Pedestrian Safety Improvements: 50th Ave S/Wilson Ave S and S Ferdinand St

 If you have questions or comments during this work, please contact the construction communications team at email@example.com or 206-615-1075.

-The Seattle Department of Transportation is planning to construct pedestrian safety improvements near 50th Avenue S, Wilson Avenue S, and S Ferdinand St at 48th Avenue S and 49th Avenue S. Many of these improvements were identified as part of the Pedestrian Master Plan to improve pedestrian mobility and safety.
+The Seattle Department of Transportation constructed several pedestrian safety improvements near 50th Avenue S, Wilson Avenue S, and S Ferdinand St at 48th Avenue S and 49th Avenue S. Many of these improvements were identified as part of the Pedestrian Master Plan to improve pedestrian mobility and safety.

 - Curb bulb on the west leg of the intersection at 50th Avenue S and Wilson Avenue S and new sidewalk connection to the S Hudson stairway